avenger11/HomeOS-doc/pages/My setup and Hardware.md

 So today, I'm running Home Assistant, Node-Red, Zigbee2Mqtt, Emqx and MariaDB in docker container on my Synology DS920+ (with additional SSD and 20Go of RAM)

 The Wall Mount tablet is a FireHD 10 from amazon running Fully Kiosk Browser.

+# My hardware recommendation

+- Do not buy dimmer switch
+I got 3:
+- 1 is slow
+- 1 flicker
+- 1 just does not work